abevol/GoldenPom/README.md

 # Golden Pom

-Allow pom to upgrade rarity when it upgrade level.
+Allows Pom to upgrade Boon's rarity while leveling it up.

-It allows you to customize the effective chance.
+It also allows you to customize the effective chance.

 ## Features